 Due to the increased rate of marriage fraud in visa cases, USCIS takes special care in such visa cases.
 Find out how to apply for a spouse visa for the United States.

 There are only a few ways through which you can bring your spouse to the U.S. by applying for a spouse visa.
 Let’s take a look at these processes in detail.

-- If you are a U.S. citizen or permanent resident (Green Card holder) and your spouse is inside the U.S., you can file for Form I-130 (Petition for Alien Relative) and Form I-485 (Application to Register Permanent Residence) to Adjust Status.
-This is called concurrent processing
+- If you are a U.S. citizen or permanent resident, and your spouse is inside the U.S., you can file Form I-130 (Petition for Alien Relative) and Form I-485 (Application to Register Permanent Residence) to Adjust Status.
+This method is called concurrent processing.

-- If you are a U.S. citizen or permanent resident (Green Card holder) and your spouse is outside the U.S., you can file Form I-130 and then file Form I-485 later.
-This is called consular processing.
+- If you are a U.S. citizen or permanent resident, and your spouse is outside the U.S., you can file Form I-130 and then file Form I-485 later.
+This method is called consular processing.

-- If you are not yet married, you can apply for a K visa, also known as the Fiance visa.
-This visa allows your fiance to enter the United States, get married and then file form I-485.
+- If you are not yet married, you can apply for a K-1 visa, also known as the fiancé(e) visa.
+This visa allows your fiancé(e) to enter the United States, get married, and then file Form I-485.

 The petitioner is required to submit complete documentation for the completion of the application.
-The following documents are required by the USCIS for spouse visa petition.
+The following documents are required by the USCIS for a spouse visa petition:

-- Passport size photos of you and your spouse (separately, not in the same image).
+- Separate passport size photos of you and your spouse

-- Two signed and completely filled forms G-325A forms by you and your spouse.
+- Two signed and completely filled G-325A forms by you and your spouse

 Once you have petitioned for a spouse visa, you will need to wait until you get a notice from the consular office.

 When applying for a U.S. spouse visa, there are several steps to take.
 The basic process is as follows:

 - File form I-130 or an application for a K-1 visa